Top WordPress Web Developers in Canada

 Here are the most essential tips to follow:

-1. Use a reliable, high-speed host like Cloudways.
+1. Use a reliable, high-speed host and CDN like Cloudflare Enterprise.

-5. Integrate a site speed plugin like WP Rocket.
+4. Integrate a caching plugin like WP Rocket.

 For more information on the above factors, check out our comprehensive guide on how to make a fast and reliable website with Elementor.